Category: Real Estate News

 New PID Notice Requirements Q&A

-By Kaema Roberson, VP – Director of Education If you haven’t already heard, beginning September 1, 2021, sellers will be required to provide notice to buyers when selling property located in a public improvement district (PID).
-Let’s do a bit of Q&A to provide the answers you’re looking for?
-Q: What exactly is a PID? […]
+By Kaema Roberson, VP – Director of Education If you haven’t already heard, beginning September 1, 2021, sellers will be required to provide notice to buyers when selling property located […]

 Read More of New PID Notice Requirements Q&A >>